Department of Physical Therapy Chairperson: Allison Hyngstrom P.T., Ph.D.

 Violations of the professional integrity requirements result in a hearing with the Academic Standards Committee.
-Findings of misconduct to self, faculty, the university clinical placements and/or patient may result in failure in the assignment, failure in the course or dismissal from the program.
+Findings of misconduct to self, faculty, the university clinical placements and/or patients may result in failure in the assignment, failure in the course or dismissal from the program.
 For instances of dismissal from the program, a notation of “Required to Withdraw for Professional Integrity Reasons” appears on the permanent academic record and transcript.

 4. Academic Dismissal - Academic Misconduct:

 Dismissal for academic misconduct (RWAM) is determined per the Academic Integrity policy found in the Academic Regulations section of the Health Sciences Professional bulletin.
 Once this determination has been made, students are dismissed from the university.
 This action results in ineligibility to register at Marquette.
 Reinstatement criteria for students who are dismissed, if applicable, are outlined in the dismissal notice.
 If students are allowed to return to the university, a permanent notation of ‘Reinstated to the University’ appears on the academic record and Marquette’s official transcript.

-The Department of Physical Therapy at Marquette University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: email@example.com; website: http://www.capteonline.org.
+The Department of Physical Therapy at Marquette University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: firstname.lastname@example.org; website: http://www.capteonline.org.
 If needing to contact the program/institution directly, call 414-288-7161 or use email form at https://www.marquette.edu/physical-therapy/contact-us.php

 Certification in Basic Life Support